Dangoware/prismriver/README.md

 library, those already exist.
 Instead, it's supposed to function similarly to Gstreamer, where one frontend can be used to build multimedia applications easily.
-Because of that, being 100% Rust is not a goal of this project, except where that would improve cross compilation or development ease.
+Because of that, being 100% Rust is not a goal of this project, except where that would improve cross compilation or ease development.

 ## Functionality/Roadmap
 - [x] Cross platform output with CPAL